jgraichen/toque/README.md

 install a complete self-contained embedded chef environment.

-You can specify a specific chef version by setting `:chef_version` to something different to `:latest` or `nil`.
-An already installed version of chef will not be upgraded.
+You can specify a specific chef version by setting `:chef_version` to something different to `nil`.
+If an already install with a different version exists **toque** will run omnibus installer with specified version to override installed chef.

 See `cap toque:config` for more options.